 On Saturday, January 5, 2019, members of the community gathered at the Groundbreaking Ceremony for the new Public Library and Cultural Arts Center.
 The event featured remarks by Mayor Tara Campbell and City Manager Mark Pulone, who shared background on the project, including its historical significance.
 The groundbreaking marks the start of the next project milestone, the construction phase.
-The 45,000-square-foot Public Library and 13,500-square-foot Cultural Arts Center are anticipated to open in Summer/Fall 2020.
+The 45,000-square-foot Public Library and 13,500-square-foot Cultural Arts Center are anticipated to open in Fall 2020.

 Progress continues to be made on the new Library and Arts Center project.
 The much anticipated project will consist of a two-story Library and one-story Arts Center which will share an adjoining outdoor paseo.
 The facility designs have been finalized and approved, with the City Council authorizing staff to solicit bids for the construction of the project at the September 18, 2018 City Council Meeting.
 This contract is scheduled to be awarded later this year, with groundbreaking to follow.
-Completion of the project is anticipated to take place in Summer 2020.
+Completion of the project is anticipated to take place in Fall 2020.